Mastering Transaction Management in InnoDB: Optimizing COMMIT, ROLLBACK, and SAVEPOINT for Performance and Integrity

 • Batch Transactions:

 • Group multiple operations into a single transaction and commit them together.
-This reduces overhead and improves performance.
+This approach reduces overhead and improves performance.

 • Minimize Transaction Duration: